salmankhwaja/InfoSecDocs/nginex_enable_tls_1_2.md

-# Enable TLS 1.2 in nginx and remediate Lucky13 vulnerability.
+# Enable TLS 1.2 in nginx and remediation of Lucky13 vulnerability.

 1. Enable and verify the nginx installation.
 ```